inthesum/Flye/docs/FAQ.md

 Memory consumption grows linearly with genome size and reads coverage.
 Thus, genomes beyond ~10Gb is size might be problemmatic to assmeble.

-Typically, memory requirements are lower for higher quality data (e.g. PacBio HiFi or ONT Hq mode).
+Typically, memory requirements are lower for higher quality data (e.g. PacBio HiFi or ONT HQ mode).

 Are PacBio CCS/HiFi reads supported?
 -------------------------------